LeRoy Grannis "1999 Surf Culture"

 PHOTO: LeRoy Grannis, at San Onofre.
 Photo courtesy of Leo Hetzel.

-When is comes to classic surfing culture photography, LeRoy Grannis is the master.
-With his photographic images, Grannis is the creator of many of the 1960's most enduring surfing images.
+When it comes to iconic surf-culture photography, LeRoy Grannis is the master.
+Grannis is credited as the creator of many of the sport’s most enduring surf images.